 Students traveled to the Gerace Research Centre

 in San Salvador, Bahamas, to survey the reefs in several bays and identify the corals there, while also creating coral fragment trees to grow out healthy coral in hopes of "outcropping" them to areas of decimated reefs in the area over time.
 This is an exciting progression of our work and we hope you will read more about our first effort building a coral reef nursery

 .
-The facility at Gerace is land-based, providing dormitories and support services, opening the opportunity for hands-on research to more students, potentially annually.Daily Schedule at Gerace Research Centre
+The facility at Gerace is land-based, providing dormitories and support services, opening the opportunity for hands-on research to more students, potentially multiple times a year.Daily Schedule at Gerace Research Centre

 Day 1: Arrival and orientation

 Day 2: Research methods instruction, snorkel French Bay for population analysis of new coral growth

 Day 3: Snorkel Long Bay, survey coral, gather fragments, continue work in French Bay

 Day 4: Continue work in Long Bay, visit Sandy Beach